 The Dark Side

-Lemn examines his bad choices: where he let himself do the wrong thing, and how he has attempted to make amends.
-When must you let go of your memories and live?
+Poet Lemn Sissay examines where he let himself do the wrong thing, and how he'd attempted to make amends.
+From 2016.

 Batman was an orphan; Lisbeth Salander, The Girl With the Dragon Tattoo, was an orphan; Superman was an orphan and a foundling.
 Cinderella was a foster child.
 Darth Vader - well, they can't all be winners.
 Lemn Sissay returns to BBC Radio 4 with a comic and poetic look at the treatment of children raised in care, orphans and foster children in popular culture, comparing them with reality.
 Because it surely says something about how we view them that we create so many for fiction.